-Trade Receivables - Our trade receivables and DSO increased at June 30, 2023 compared to December 31, 2022.
-Accounts receivable increases were primarily associated with sales growth in the Specialized segment, whose customers generally have longer terms, and due to seasonality in the Geo Components business.
-These increases were somewhat reduced by changes in currency rates.
-Trade receivables decreased and DSO increased compared to June 30, 2022 due to demand softness and timing of payments, partially offset by acquisitions.
-Our allowance for doubtful accounts decreased by \$2 million during the first six months of 2023 related to ordinary customer credit risk reviews.
+Trade Receivables - Our trade receivables and DSO increased at September 30, 2023 compared to December 31, 2022.
+Accounts receivable increases were primarily associated with sales growth in the Specialized Products segment, whose customers generally have longer payment terms, and due to seasonality in the Geo Components business.
+These increases were somewhat reduced by sales price deflation and currency rates.
+Trade receivables decreased and DSO increased compared to September 30, 2022 due to demand softness, timing of collections, and deflation, partially offset by currency and acquisitions.
+Our allowance for doubtful accounts decreased by \$6 million during the first nine months of 2023 related to continued low loss experience, positive customer payment trends, focused account management, and ordinary customer credit risk reviews.
 We closely monitor accounts receivable and collections, including accounts for possible loss.
 We also monitor general macroeconomic conditions and other items that could impact the expected collectability of all customers, or pools of customers with similar risk.
 We obtain credit applications, credit reports, bank and trade references, and periodic financial statements from our customers to establish credit limits and terms as appropriate.
 In cases where a customer's payment performance or financial condition begins to deteriorate or in the event of a customer bankruptcy, we tighten our credit limits and terms and make appropriate reserves based upon the facts and circumstances for each individual customer, as well as pools of similar customers.

-Inventories - Our inventories and DIO decreased at June 30, 2023 compared to both December 31, 2022 and June 30, 2022.
-During the second half of 2022, inventories decreased as we reduced to levels needed to support current demand, primarily in Bedding, while maintaining our ability to service customer requirements.
-These reductions were somewhat offset by acquisitions as compared to June 30, 2022.
-In 2023, raw material deflation was partially offset by chemical purchases delivered late in the quarter.
+Inventories - Our inventories and DIO decreased at September 30, 2023 compared to both December 31, 2022 and September 30, 2022 as we worked to manage inventories to levels needed to support current demand, while maintaining our ability to service customer requirements.
+In 2023, raw material deflation, primarily in our Bedding Products and Furniture, Flooring & Textile Products segments, was partially offset by currency impacts, increased inventories in the Specialized Products segment to support sales growth, and acquisition inventories as compared to September 30, 2022.